arduinocc04/Lucas-Kanade/README.md

 `openCV` is used only for debug.
 If you use `DO_NOT_TEST=ON` or `DO_NOT_USE_OPENCV=ON` flags while configuring cmake, you don't need to install `openCV`.

 # Acknowledgement
-I wrote these code while working at @viuron.
-This repository is public version.
+I wrote these codes while working at [viuron](https://github.com/viuron/).
+This repository is public version of the codes.
 Thanks to [JunHyok Kong](https://github.com/happie827) for helps while debugging and understanding Lucas-Kanade.

 # Documentation